mrLSD/llvm-lib-rs/README.md

 ## Extendability

-The 'llvm-lib-rs' is built with extendability in mind.
+The `llvm-lib-rs` is built with extendability in mind.
 It is designed to be easily extendable, allowing developers to add new functionalities and support for additional **LLVM** features as needed.
 The modular structure of the library facilitates